 The soft, flexible waist belt and leg loops move well with active kids for when they are more focused on the game of tag in the woods than with what's going on at the cliff.
 Since Petzl uses the same materials and construction methods as with their adult harnesses, it ends up having a techier, finished appearance and feel than some youth harnesses.
 Regardless of skill level or age, you can't go wrong by including this harness on your shortlist.

-Read more: Petzl Macchu - Kids review
+Read more: Petzl Macchu review

 Why You Should Trust Us

 Who would be the best reviewer of kids' harnesses?
 Naturally, that person should have kids and have family friends with kids; second, family climbing should be a central part of their lifestyle; and third, they should be familiar with gear in general.
 This review's author, Adam Paashaus, checks all the boxes.
-He travels and climbs full time with his wife and two girls (ages seven and nine) around the country, from their bus-converted-to-house, Skoolie.
+He travels around the country and climbs full-time with his wife and two girls (ages seven and nine) from their bus-converted-to-house, Skoolie.
 Earlier on, Adam worked in the outdoor industry for some time and in several capacities, so he's well-versed when it comes to gear--he even makes some of his own.
 He caught the bug for long periods spent in wild places via long-distance backpacking and gained his first exposure to rock climbing in Yosemite almost twenty years ago.
 Until recently, he held an AMGA Single Pitch Instructor certification AMGA SPI, and for years worked for a national outdoor school.

 Analysis and Test Results